- Library Vision Statement

 - Gifts and Exchange

-The Library has the option of purchasing electronic materials and monographs as a single institution or as a member of the two consortiums, namely CDC and HKMAC.
+The Library has the option of purchasing electronic materials and monographs as a single institution or as a member of the above two consortiums.
 Through collaborative negotiations, the Library aims to seek the cost saving benefits of shared access to materials.

-- Systematic removal of library materials no longer useful is essential to maintaining the high quality and integrity of the collection.
-Usage of the Book Collection will be reviewed periodically and weeding conducted whenever need arises.
+- Systematic removal of library materials no longer useful is essential to maintain the high quality and integrity of the collection.
+Usage of the Book Collection will be reviewed periodically and deselection conducted whenever need arises.
 Items that are considered outdated, worn out, obsolete or no longer useful for the collection will be withdrawn.
-Superceded editions and multi-copy items may also be weeded if the usage rate is low.
-Weeded items will be vetted by faculty staff members before disposal.
+Superseded editions and multiple copy items may also be withdrawn if the usage rate is low.
+Withdrawn items will be vetted by academic staff members before disposal.

 - Serial issues are withdrawn from the collection if they are superseded by cumulative editions, have a limited retention period or no longer relevant to PolyU’s teaching and research.